Retro Branding Is About the Version of You That Lives in the Past.

 Example: Beetle drivers waving to one another; Star Wars fans forming global fan communities.

-• Aura (Brand Essence) – Signs that the new version captures the spirit of the original, not just its design.
+• Aura (Brand Essence) – Signs that the new version captures the spirit of the original.

 Example: Fans debating whether the New Beetle or the Star Wars prequels still hold the “original magic.”